denistsoi/franklinchen.github.io/source/_posts/2012-07-03-petrified-at-a-music-jam-session-so-i-didnt-play-but-watched-and-listened.markdown

 I was really excited to meet more musicians and widen my musical experience at the potluck/jam session.
 I felt pretty inspired by what I saw going on, music as a really communal, creative experience.

 Noticing the huge gap between what these musicians were able to do and what I am able to do, I know that it takes a long time to get where they are, but I want to have that kind of everyday facility.

+### (Update of 2012-07-07)

+Four days later, we went to another potluck/jam session, and [I played a little bit](/blog/2012/07/07/another-terrifying-music-jam-session-but-i-played-a-little-bit-of-blues-and-old-time/).

+### (Update of 2013-01-28)

+Seven months later, I participated in [my first blues jam](/blog/2013/01/28/my-first-blues-music-jam-happened-after-the-regular-french-music-jam/).
+The pianist there, Anders, was the same one I first saw here.